carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

   $ opt < a.bc > /dev/null -mypass
   <no output>
   $ opt < a.bc > /dev/null -mypass -debug
-  No debug type
   'foo' debug type
   'bar' debug type
-  No debug type (2)
   $ opt < a.bc > /dev/null -mypass -debug-only=foo
   'foo' debug type
   $ opt < a.bc > /dev/null -mypass -debug-only=bar
   'bar' debug type

-Of course, in practice, you should only set ``DEBUG_TYPE`` at the top of a file, to specify the debug type for the entire module (if you do this before you ``#include "llvm/Support/Debug.h"``, you don't have to insert the ugly ``#undef``'s).
+Of course, in practice, you should only set ``DEBUG_TYPE`` at the top of a file, to specify the debug type for the entire module.
+Be careful that you only do this after including Debug.h and not around any #include of headers.
 Also, you should use names more meaningful than "foo" and "bar", because there is no system in place to ensure that names do not conflict.
 If two different modules use the same string, they will all be turned on when the name is specified.
 This allows, for example, all debug information for instruction scheduling to be enabled with ``-debug-only=InstrSched``, even if the source lives in multiple files.

 For performance reasons, -debug-only is not available in optimized build (``--enable-optimized``) of LLVM.